netoneko/node-universal-controller/README.md

 * Redis: `PUBLISH "posts:all" "{\"id\": 1}"`

 Note that for Socket.io and Redis I pass JSON object as a parameter.
 This object will be bound to `request.params`.

+## Why it's not production ready

+A number of features is missing from this proof-of-concept app.
+For example,

+* HTTP codes.
+* Error handling.
+* Actions other than Express' `app.get()`.

+Also maybe I should pass current environment to the handler like `function(request, env)` which will be one of three: `rest`, `socket` or `redis`.
+Based on this info one who writes the handler could respond differently to every call, similar to Rails' `respond_to`.